 If not, then you need to change the design and re-test.
 The tool is free so you can do this as many times as you want!

-When it comes to creating a well-built conversion funnel, you should be testing all the time.
+When it comes to funnel optimization, you should be testing all the time.
 You’ll get plenty of actionable data that will help you improve your conversion rates.

 Listen, if you’re not testing, you’re leaving money on the table.
 And as I shared above, there are so many easy and inexpensive ways to test that you really don’t have any excuse.
 Besides, who wants to lose money?
 Not me!

 What other elements in a conversion funnel should you be testing?
-And what other tools do you know about?
+And what other tools do you use?